Sophia Flörsch: 2023

-Flörsch driving the Dallara F3 2019 during the 2023 Spielberg Formula 3 round.
+Flörsch driving for PHM Racing during the 2023 Spielberg Formula 3 round.

 Flörsch returned to the FIA Formula 3 Championship in 2023, signing with PHM Racing by Charouz.
-Shortly after, she was announced as a new member of the Alpine Academy, having been selected by the brand's new 'Rac(H)er' programme.
+Shortly after, she was announced as a new member of the Alpine Academy, having been selected by the brand's new Rac(H)er programme.

-Having focused on collecting data in the first few rounds, Flörsch achieved her and PHM's first points with 9th place at the Red Bull Ring, only to then lose the result to a post-race disqualification.
+Having focused on collecting data in the first few rounds, Flörsch achieved her and PHM's first points after charging from 20th to 9th at the Red Bull Ring, only to then lose the result to a post-race disqualification.
 She then went on to make 23 and 29 overtakes respectively across both races at the Hungaroring and Spa-Francorchamps, before getting back into the points.
 With seventh place in a wet feature race at Spa, Flörsch earned six points—a milestone for women in motorsport, as she became the first female driver to score points in the series, and for the team, as Charouz had only managed a single point in the entire 2022 season.